galeone/galeone.github.io/_posts/2025-03-15-getting-back-to-the-eu-from-google-cloud-to-self-hosted-vps.md

 ### The OVH VPS CI/CD pipeline

-Differently from the Cloud, where the configuration is done on the cloud side, with a lot of clicks, the OVH VPS CI/CD pipeline requires some good old Linux system administration.
+Unlike cloud services where configuration is done through web interfaces with many clicks, the OVH VPS CI/CD pipeline requires some traditional Linux system administration.

 #### The prerequisites

-The prerequisites steps to run on the VPS are the following:
+The prerequisite steps to run on the VPS are straightforward:

 - Install Go
 - Install PostgreSQL